Maksim95/Phd_Egelja/Literature Notes/DMS SoA summary.md

 	- make it work in realtime ?
 	- nice to use it as a part of driver observation system

-# Implementation of Human Face and Spoofing Detection Using Deep Learning on Embedded Hardware
+# Implementation of Human Face and Spoofing Detection Using Deep Learning on Embedded Hardware++s
 [[Implementation of Human Face and Spoofing Detection Using Deep Learning on Embedded Hardware.pdf]] *Saankhya Mondal*
 -Advantages: high accuracy, vorking on video, cheap RGB(web camera)